 - First Grade: six (6) years old on or before October 1.
 Visit your school for more information.

-For District admission, you will need the following documentation:
+For admission to D6, you will need the following documentation:

 - Birth Certificate: Verifies legal name and birth date